Adult Social Care offer

-We will support people by phone, by email or by helping them to access online information.
+We continue to support people by phone, by email or by helping them to access online information where this is possible.
 We will use other technology too, such as video calls and technology enabled care.
-Where we agree with a person that the best way to support them is to arrange to meet people face to face where there is no other way to ensure that the person can be supported – this is to protect them and our staff.
+Where we agree with a person that the best way to support them is to arrange to meet face to face, we will make sure we consider how to keep the person and our staff safe.

 Contacting the Adult Social Care Department

-If you need to contact the Council about an adult social care issue you should continue to do so.
-You can:
+If you need to contact the Council about an adult social care issue you can:

 - Send us an electronic message through our website

 - Ring us on 0300 500 80 80